jrpie/launcher/docs/security.md

 ## Certificate Fingerprints

-The official builds are signed with keys, which have the following fingerprints:
+The official builds are signed with keys with the following fingerprints:

 ### F-Droid, GitHub, Google Play